mulle-sde/mulle-craft/README.md

 Essentially, `mulle-craft` is a shortcut for typing:

 ```
+# Build the dependencies
 for i in `mulle-sourcetree buildorder`
 do
    mulle-make install --prefix "${tmpdir}" "$i"
    mulle-dispense "${tmpdir}" "${DEPENDENCIES_DIR}
 done

+# Build the project
 mulle-make build "${PWD}"
 ```